 1.1.4 When it is necessary to weld a galvanized or chromium containing material to another part, what should be done?

-The best process is to file or grind the area around the weld before welding, because galvanized or chromium containing metal sheet will not only pollute and weaken the weld, but also release toxic gas during welding.
+The best practice is to file or grind the area around the weld prior to welding.
+This is because galvanized or chromium-containing metal sheets can pollute and weaken the weld, and also release toxic gas during welding.

 1.2 Welding of vessel and frame structure

 1.2.1 If a welding process (such as brazing) is used to seal a buoy or the end of a hollow structure, what will be done to prevent hot air from entering the vessel and causing the vessel to burst during the final sealing of the weld?